 Investment platforms are not interchangeable apps.
 They are custodians of long-term capital.

-Choosing an investment platform is not a cosmetic decision.
+Understanding how to choose an investment platform is not a cosmetic decision.
 It is an infrastructure decision that affects security, cost, and behavioral alignment over time.

 A clean interface and simple onboarding process are valuable, but they are secondary to custody, regulatory oversight, fee transparency, and execution reliability.
 When those elements are understood, convenience becomes an enhancement rather than a risk.